 Can I use automated trading or expert advisors (EAs) on any kind of account?

-- The majority of brokers and prop firms, including Standard, ECN, and institutional accounts, permit EAs and automated trading on their accounts.
+The majority of brokers and prop firms, including Standard, ECN, and institutional accounts, allow EAs and automated trading.
 This features compatibility with MT4 and MT5 systems.

 Which platforms are compatible with different account types?

-- Popular platforms like MetaTrader 4 (MT4) and MetaTrader 5 (MT5) are supported by the majority of brokers.
-Additionally, some provide proprietary platforms or cTrader and TradingView connections.
+The majority of brokers support popular platforms like MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+Additionally, some offer proprietary platforms or connections to cTrader and TradingView.

 How can I pick the best kind of trading account for myself?

-- Capital Available: Institutional or premium accounts with better terms are accessible to larger money.
+Capital Available: Institutional or premium accounts with better terms are available for larger capital amounts.